 Geography of vegetable production and distribution, factors of environment, culture, and handling as affecting quality, condition, and marketing of vegetable crops.
 Harvesting, grades and grading, packing, shipping-point and terminal-market inspection, transportation, refrigeration, and storage are discussed with reference to the various crops.
 A two-day trip is required; maximum cost, \$8.
 Laboratory fee, \$2.50.

-[113.
-Types and Varieties of Vegetables.
+113. Types and Varieties of Vegetables.
 First term.
 Credit three hours.
-Professor Work.]
-Not given in 1941-42.
+Lecture and laboratory, M 1.40-4.
+East Ithaca gardens or East Roberts 223.
+Professor